vivirox/therapytrain/docs/api/plugins/best-practices.md

 # Plugin Development Best Practices

-This document provides comprehensive guidelines and best practices for developing plugins for the TherapyTrain EHR Integration Platform.
+This document provides comprehensive guidelines and best practices for developing plugins for the Gradiant EHR Integration Platform.

 ## Architecture